Get Inspired: How to get into Gymnastics

 Women's artistic gymnastics

-One moment you're upside down, spinning around a bar.
-The next you're balancing along a beam no wider than the length of an iPhone…
+One moment you're upside down, spinning around a bar, the next you're balancing along a beam no wider than the length of a mobile phone…

 You climb onto your partner's shoulders and take a deep breath.
 The next thing you know you're flying through the air, spinning and twisting.